arif1234-a/assignment-phase-4/ReadMe.md

 - limit: Max allowed spending in that category

 # Relationships:
-- One user → Many transactions
+- One user → Many Expenses
-- One transaction → Belongs to one category
+- One transaction/expense → Belongs to one category
-- One user → Can set multiple budgets & financial goal
+- One user → Can set multiple budgets